How much does it cost to have a baby in the UK?

 How much does nursery cost?

-- The average cost of a part-time nursery place for a child under two years old in England is £70.51 a week (25 hours a week), according to Coram Family and Childcare’s 2025 childcare survey.
-This is £3,666.52 a year.
+• The average part-time nursery (25 hours a week) place for a child under two in England (whose parents are not eligible for 30 hours a week funding) is £188.75 a week, according to Coram Family and Childcare’s 2026 childcare survey.

 How much are childminder fees?